pq-code-package/mlkem-native/proofs/cbmc/proof_guide.md

 Create a new sub-directory in there, where the name of the directory is the name of the function.
 You don't need a namespacing prefix.

-That directory needs to contain 3 files.
+That directory needs to contain 2 files.

-* cbmc-proof.txt
 * Makefile
 * XXX_harness.c

 where "XXX" is the name of the function being proved - same as the directory name.

-We suggest that you copy these files from an existing proof directory and modify the latter two.
-The `cbmc-proof.txt` file is just a marker that says "this directory contains a CBMC proof" to the tools, so no modification is required.
+We suggest that you copy these files from an existing proof directory and modify the it according to your needs.

 ### Update Makefile